All Products

 OSS Endpoint

 Specify an endpoint.
 By default, the endpoint that corresponds to the bucket you selected is used.
 You can select Custom Endpoint to specify a custom endpoint.
-For more information about OSS endpoints in different regions, see Regions and endpoints.
+For more information about OSS endpoints in different regions, see Regions, endpoints and open ports.

 Note